jvm123/iolinker/README.md

 ## Example usage

 Note that wherever the examples use *Serial.println()*, the code may seem Arduino specific.
 But you could as well change the appropriate lines into a *printf()* statement for Raspberry or PC usage.
+The iolinker specific code is universal.

 ### Initialization on PC and Raspberry